-How a rebel Myanmar tin mine may up-end a global supply chain
+For Apple and others, tin supply chain has ties to rebel-held Myanmar mine

 "The facts suggest potential sanctions risk for the parties involved," Kucik said.

-Two companies in Apple's supply chain, the world's No. 1 tin producer Yunnan Tin Co Ltd (000960.SZ) and leading Taiwan-based solder maker Shenmao Technology (3305.TW), told Reuters that some tin they bought was from the Wa mine.
+Two companies in Apple's supply chain, the world's No. 1 tin producer Yunnan Tin Co Ltd and leading Taiwan-based solder maker Shenmao Technology, told Reuters that some tin they bought was from the Wa mine.

 Mandy Gan, a tin analyst from China's leading mineral research company, Asian Metal, and another tin expert, both of whom visited the UWSA mine this year, said many other Chinese smelting firms supplying global consumer goods makers also bought tin from the Man Maw mine.